Updated by Tina Sieber on January 21, 2017.

 If the USB key doesn’t exist in your registry, it’s easy to create it.
 Just navigate to the services key, and in the toolbar click on Edit > New > Key.
 Call it USB.

 In the USB key, right-click in the right-hand window.
 You’ll only have the New option.
 Click on that and select DWORD (32-bit) Value.
 It may just be called DWORD Value on your system.
 Name the new value DisableSelectiveSuspend.
 Just like above, right-click and click Modify.
 In the Value Data field enter the number 1.
 There!
 You have disabled the selective suspend feature.
-You may need to restart your computer for the setting to be applied.
+To apply the setting, you may need to restart your computer.

 This is a good time to mention that if you ever feel the need to block your USB ports from working, there is a tool to help with that.
 It’s called USB Manager and we have a short article on how it works.

 Is your dead USB port working now?
 No?
-Then you might well consider that the USB port is physically damaged.
+Then you might well consider that the USB port suffers from physical damage.

 Fix Damaged Hardware